Historical Marker: Lynching of Horace B. Duncan, Fred Coker and William Allen (1906)

 This image shows a crowd at the base of the tower with two lynching victims drawn onto the picture.

 A grand jury's report released five weeks later condemned the lynchings and stated that it was unlikely that Edwards and Cooper were assaulted.
-The report also stated that Coker and Horace were innocent, and that local law enforcement were grossly negligent in performing their duties.
-All 18 men indicted for the lynchings were were eventually acquitted.
+The report also stated that Coker and Horace were innocent and that local law enforcement was grossly negligent in performing their duties.
+All 18 men indicted for the lynchings were eventually acquitted.
 This failure to hold whites accountable for crimes committed against Blacks was all too common in the country for decades.
 Between 1877 and 1950, around 4,000 Black Americans were lynched, including at least 60 in Missouri.

 "Horace Duncan and Fred Coker, April 14 and William Allen, April 15, 1906 Springfield, Greene County."
 Community Remembrance Project.
 Accessed May 13, 2022. https://crp-mo.org/greene-county-coalition.